json-structure/json-structure/README.md

 see whether the 'compose' property is defined.
 If it is not defined then terminate.

-If 'compose' is defined, then begin the composition with a destination JSON object that is initialized to an empty object.
+If 'compose' is defined, the composition will be recursively merging a series of JSON objects.
+Begin the composition with a destination JSON object that is an empty object.
 Traverse in order through the names in the 'compose' array.
-Each name must be a valid fragment or type.
-Recursively merge the JSON object into the destination JSON object.
+Each name must correspond to a defined fragment or type.
+After locating the fragment or type, apply the 'compose' operation on that JSON object.
+Then merge that object into the destination object.

 A recursive merge writes all the properties of the source object into the destination object.
 If the child